 Reciprocity?
 Yes.
 LLYC is a member of PICYA and welcomes all PICYA members and visiting out-of-state (or country) yacht club members with verification of membership.

 Membership events?
-Once a month we have a scheduled theme event and a membership dinner.
-We also have a family event every four months and a trivia night every couple of months, along with events supporting our Bay Area sport teams.
+Once a month, we have a scheduled theme event and a member dinner.
+We also have a family event every four months and a trivia night every couple of months, along with events supporting our Bay Area sports teams.
 Besides those, we have a speaker series and cruise-in and cruise-out events scheduled throughout the year.

 PRESIDIO YACHT CLUB